-Trainings are available as one initial 6-hour training, two 3-hour trainings, or three 2-hour trainings.
+Trainings are available as one initial 8-hour training, two 4-hour trainings, or three 2.5-hour trainings.

 After the training, we offer a complementary 2 hour follow up training if requested within 4 months.
-You may pick and choose between any modules listed above, relating to early to middle-stage dementia, middle to late-stage dementia, or from the modules below:
+You may pick and choose between any modules listed above, or from the modules below:

 The Alzheimer’s Association is a licensed provider of continuing education in the following disciplines: